-Why We Chose Composite Decking for Rebuilt Deck
+Why Composite Decking Makes Sense for Deck Rebuilds

-Composite decking may cost a little more than natural wood, but benefits such as beauty, ease of maintenance and durability make it a wise decision.
+Composite decking costs a little more than natural wood, but benefits like its sharp look, ease of maintenance, and durability make it a good decision.

 The first house I rented had a wooden deck.
 Neither the landlord nor the previous tenants had done any maintenance on it.
 As a result, the wood was badly checked and nails were protruding (watch out, bare feet!).
-It was also a bit creaky and there was moss growing on the east side.
-I never forgot that, so when it came time to put a new deck on my own house, it was a simple decision to go with composite decking.
-Here are the seven key things to consider when contemplating composite decking.
+It was also a bit creaky, and there was moss growing on the east side.
+I never forgot that.
+So when it came time to put a new deck on my house, it was a simple decision to go with composite decking.

 Composite decking costs more than natural wood decking, but durability and the savings in maintenance are definite considerations.
 Trex offers a deck cost calculator to help you estimate your costs.

-Get the how-to steps for building this deck here.
+To see the full transformation and get the how-to steps for building this deck, click here.